ialimustufa/firebase-web-chat/README.md

 Firebase Cloud Messaging to send push notifications and display browser popup notifications.
 Some of these products need special configuration or need to be enabled using the Firebase console:

+Refer this Codelab to do Complete the Step by Step Codelab:
+<a href="http://bit.ly/firebase-ialimustafa" target="_blank">Click Here </a>